amazing venue with houseboat potential

 Location: Cuxotn, Kent

 Premier Houseboats are pleased to present the Rochester Queen, an ex event venue boat, that could be put back to being a venue with a relatively small amount of updating, or converted to create an amazing houseboat.
-Before viewing you will need to have sourced a mooring for the boat as it cannot stay on its current mooring.
+This incredible opportunity now comes on a secure residential mooring.

 There is a heating system in place however a new boiler will be needed.
 Externally there are three outside deck areas where you can enjoy your surroundings in comfort wherever you are moored.
 The Rochester Queen is an impressive looking vessel.
 Although no longer able to cruise, as a static vessel on the right mooring she could be an excellent business opportunity.
 Converted to a houseboat she could be a stunning, spacious and unique property.